WrestleMania XX: Background

-WrestleMania is considered World Wrestling Entertainment's (WWE) flagship pay-per-view (PPV) event, having first been held in 1985.
+WrestleMania is considered World Wrestling Entertainment's (WWE) flagship professional wrestling pay-per-view (PPV) event, having first been held in 1985.
 It has become the longest-running professional wrestling event in history and is held annually between mid-March to mid-April.
 It was the first of WWE's original four pay-per-views – which includes Royal Rumble, SummerSlam, and Survivor Series – referred to as the "Big Four".
-WrestleMania XX was scheduled to be held on March 14, 2004, at Madison Square Garden in New York City, the third time at this venue, after WrestleMania I in 1985 and WrestleMania X in 1994.
-The event featured wrestlers from the Raw and SmackDown! brands.
+WrestleMania XX was scheduled to be held on March 14, 2004, at Madison Square Garden in New York City, New York, the third time at this venue, after WrestleMania I in 1985 and WrestleMania X in 1994.
+The event featured wrestlers from the Raw and SmackDown! brand divisions.

 Storylines

+The event comprised 12 matches that resulted from scripted storylines.
+Results were predetermined by WWE's writers on the Raw and SmackDown! brands, while storylines were produced on WWE's weekly television shows, Raw and SmackDown!.